This article is for those who are searching for a step-by-step guide on how to start recording music in their home.

 With the help of these two images and the setup guide that you find on the respected gear’s website or in the box, you can easily set up the connections with no time.

-But I would suggest you read some in-depth tutorials on the gears that you have before proceeding for the setup.
+But I would suggest you read some in-depth tutorials on the gears that you have before proceeding with the setup.

 4. Record Your Music